axiom-org/axiom/testnet/README.md

 gcloud container clusters create testnet --num-nodes=1 --scopes https://www.googleapis.com/auth/logging.write,storage-ro
 ```

-If you're going to run more than one miner you can just start off
+If you're going to run more than one server you can just start off
 raising the `--num-nodes` flag.

-# Running a miner on your cluster
+# Running an axiom server on your cluster

-### 1. Generate a keypair for your miner
+### 1. Generate a keypair

 To generate a keypair, run: